 Pumpkin Days takes place at the Wheeler Historic Farm.
 You'll find pumpkins, animals, a hay maze, and wagon rides.
-The dates for 2020 are September 25-October 31.
+The dates for 2021 are September 24-October 31.

 23. Sleepy Hollow Wagon Ride

 The Sleepy Hollow Wagon Ride is in Springville, but it used to be in Midway.
 Ride in a wagon while listening to the Legend of Sleepy Hollow.
 Kids 3 and under are free.

 24. Thanksgiving Point Scarecrow Festival

 25. Halloween Cruise on the Provo River

 For the Halloween Cruise, you go for a ride on a boat down the Provo River while listening to stories and looking at pumpkins.
-This will happen October 1-31 in 2020.
-It costs $8 per person and is free for kids 2 and under.
+It costs $9 per person and $1 for kids 2 and under.

 26. Dia De Los Muertos at Thanksgiving Point

 27. Drive the Nebo Loop

 We did this for the first time recently and loved it!
 We went mid- September and the fall colors were already beautiful.
 We started on the Payson side and drove to Nephi.
 We stopped at Devil's Kitchen aka Mini Bryce Canyon.
 It has parking, restrooms, and a short paved trail to the lookout.

 28. Wilkerson Farm in Orem

-Wilkerson Farm is open September 11-October 31st.
-It costs $10.50 per person, but age 4 and under are free.
+Wilkerson Farm opens September 10th for the 2021 season.
+It costs $12.50 per person, but age 4 and under are free.
 There's a big corn maze, rides, a hayride, a mini maze, slides, and more.
+It's in Orem.

 29. Pumpkin Train Heber Valley Railroad